ewjoachim/zen-of-python/README.md

 ## License

-Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) (Which means, feel free to use this poster but try to mention me (easy, my name is on it!) and if you do your own version, bump me on [Twitter](https://twitter.com/Ewjoachim))
+Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) (Which means, feel free to use this poster but try to mention me (easy, my name is on it!) and if you do your own version, feel free to let me know :) )